 The judgment in Strasbourg was made public on April 22, 2010.
-It was welcomed by a number of international NGOs, such as Reporters without Frontiers, PEN International, and the Committee to Protect Journalists.48
+It was welcomed by a number of international NGOs, such as Reporters without Frontiers, PEN International, and the Committee to Protect Journalists (CPJ).

 However, Fatullayev was not released from prison.
 Shortly before the judgment a new charge of illegal drug possession was brought against the journalist.
 A new criminal case was opened, ending in July 2010 with a new prison sentence of two and a half years.
-The journalist claimed that the drugs had been planted, but in November 2010 the court of appeal upheld the verdict.
-He appealed again, in the European Court of Human Rights and would formally win the case in Strasbourg only in 2022.49 https://cpj.org/awards/eynulla-fatullayev-editor-realny-azerbaijan/ (While still in prison, in 2009, Fatullayev won the International Press Freedom Award from the Committee to Protect Journalists in New York).
+The journalist claimed that the drugs had been planted, but https://cpj.org/awards/eynulla-fatullayev-editor-realny-azerbaijan/ (While still in prison, in 2009, Fatullayev won the International Press Freedom Award from the Committee to Protect Journalists (CPJ) in New York).